pwolthausen/k8s-workshops/1-Workloads/readme.md

 1. `spec.podManagementPolicy`: this defines how pods are created and managed within the set, try different values and watch how the controller manages the pods as they are deleted and/or recreated.

-2. `spec.serviceName`: this field requires that the service already exist and provides hsotnames for the pods which the cluster DNS can resolve.
+2. `spec.serviceName`: this field requires that the service already exist and provides hostnames for the pods which the cluster DNS can resolve.

 3. `spec.volumeClaimTemplates`: Creates a template for PVCs, each new replica will have it's own dynamically provisioned PVC created and attached. the PVCs follow a similar naming convention to the pods.
-This makes scaling up and down easier since we no longe have the issue of a single PVC assigned in the pod template getting re-used (a problem we see in deployments).
-Note that this field replaces the `spec.temaplte.spec.volumes` field found in deployments
+This makes scaling up and down easier since we no longer have the issue of a single PVC assigned in the pod template getting re-used (a problem we see in deployments).
+Note that this field replaces the `spec.template.spec.volumes` field found in deployments

 Try adding these fields to the statefulset and watch how they are implemented.
 [Here is an example](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/) use case of a StatefulSet in action to create a MySQL master and replicas.